openzipkin/zipkin-ruby/README.md

 * `:service_name` **REQUIRED** - the name of the service being traced.
 There are two ways to configure this value.
 Either write the service name in the config file or set the "DOMAIN" environment variable (e.g. 'test-service.example.com' or 'test-service').
 The environment variable takes precedence over the config file value.
 * `:sample_rate` (default: 0.1) - the ratio of requests to sample, from 0 to 1
-* `:json_api_host` - hostname with protocol of a zipkin api instance (e.g. `https://zipkin.example.com`) to use the JSON tracer
+* `:json_api_host` - hostname with protocol of a zipkin api instance (e.g. `https://zipkin.example.com`) to use the HTTP sender
-* `:zookeeper` - the address of the zookeeper server to use by the Kafka tracer
+* `:zookeeper` - the address of the zookeeper server to use by the Kafka sender
-* `:sqs_queue_name` - the name of the Amazon SQS queue to use the SQS tracer
+* `:sqs_queue_name` - the name of the Amazon SQS queue to use the SQS sender
 * `:sqs_region` - the AWS region for the Amazon SQS queue
 * `:log_tracing` - Set to true to log all traces.
 Only used if traces are not sent to the API or Kafka.
 * `:annotate_plugin` - plugin function which receives the Rack env, the response status, headers, and body to record annotations